MaheryRandrianirina/ari/api/project-charter.md

      - Not assigned tasks are listed with button to assign a user (click on the button open a search bar to search for the user)

     4. User checks tasks list then notice advancement in a gauge

+NOTE :
+ -- Must change get method in userController : move the actual logic to the authController then implement logic to only get user by _id [v]
+ -- All places that must be modified are marked by "[x]" [v]

+# NEXT THINGS TO DO :
+- Wrap the api call inside util func
+- Wrap api host inside state